Xqhare/nyx/design/design.md

 F4: Proccess cpu usage should be displayed as absoulute (more than 100%) and relative (per core calculated %).

+F5: Disk read and write data in mb/s continues to be problematic.
+While I have a nice way of obtaining the actual number of write and read operations, even after diving into the /proc documentation for linux, I was unable to find something suitable.
+Now using zfs there seemes to be a way, however this current kernel I am using does not have this?
+(It seems to be part of the kernel (or an option idfk, kernel documentation is hard)) - I could install it as a kernel module, but I still haven't fully understood why I would need another filesystem for this...
+Or how this would help me if I actually tried deploying this.
+	So the user will get the total amount of reads and writes in the last UPDATEINTERVAL on a graph.
+While y = 60 stays, the x max value is flexible, but a min of 1000 should? suffice.

 Ref D (Average Load):

 Ref D1: I have to write my own average load calculation as avg_load available in sysinfo is unsuitable for the current moment, as it only supplies finished avgerages of the last 1, 10 and 15mins, this doesn't work on windows.

+Ref E (OS choice):

+E1: The more systemdata I try and read, the more platform specific I am.
+	Exibit A:
+		GPU - A library for amd and another for nvidia -> I only have the amd case covered.
+	Exibit B:
+		DISKS - Disk info is handled platform specific.
+I have only found a crate for linux.
+	So I have 3 Os's (Linux, Mac and Windows) as well as the gpu manufacturers...
+	I need to give this a scope however, so Linux with amd support it is for now.
+Maybe windows and nvidia at a later time.
+		Mac support is up in the air, the little research I did points to a third way needed for gpu, cpu and disk info.

 ## UI